Samra761/Real-Time-Safety-Gear-Detection-System/README.md

 **Target hardware:** Raspberry Pi 4 or equivalent single-board computer with camera module.

-**Substitution used:** Laptop with built-in webcam (ASUS/HP), running inference locally in real time via CPU.
+**Substitution used:** Laptop with built-in webcam (HP), running inference locally in real time via CPU.

 No dedicated edge hardware was available during development.
 The system runs entirely on-device with no cloud dependency and processes frames in real time, satisfying the edge inference requirement.
 The same code runs on a Raspberry Pi 4 with no changes other than setting `device="cpu"` in the training config, which is already the default.